HSLdevcom/jore-map-ui/CONTRIBUTING.md

 -   Use classnames if there are multiple classes
 -   Use arrow functions in components
 -   Use render prefix in methods that return JSX or HTML
--   Use export default at the end of file
+-   Use export and export default at the end of file
 -   Put lifecycle methods on top of components after constructor

 ### IModels